Dan Henry 1964 Gran Turismo instructions

 The accuracy of the movement is 20 seconds a month.
 With normal use, the battery in your 1964 GT should last about two years.
 When the watch begins to run slow, it indicates that the battery should be changed.
 Use a ref.
 SR936SW or 394 battery.
 The life of the battery can be shortened by extreme heat or cold.
-Note: some collectors like the chronograph to run full-time so they can observe the large central hand running constantly.
-Operating the chronograph full-time will not damage the watch, but will may somewhat reduce the battery life.

 How to reset the movement:

 4.1.
 Pull out the crown to the second click position.